Orlando Salazar, CEO of VOZ, stated that the left will try to justify the murder of Charlie Kirk

 Charlie Kirk was killed Wednesday during an event at Utah Valley University.

-On Voz News, journalist Karina Yapor interviewed Voz Media CEO Orlando Salazár about the murder of conservative activist Charlie Kirk, whom she got to know after serving on the board of Turning Point USA.
+On Voz News, Voz News anchor and executive director Karina Yapor interviewed Voz Media CEO Orlando Salazár about the murder of conservative activist Charlie Kirk, whom he got to know by serving on the board of Turning Point USA.
 That organization was founded by the young Republican, who was also known to be one of President Donald Trump's top allies.

 "We have lost a jewel, someone very special, there are not many young people like Charlie Kirk," expressed Salazár, who when asked about what his murder represented for conservatives and for those who work in the media, explained, "We are being physically attacked, it is no longer by the media, magazines or newspapers.
 I think we have to be very careful because they are going to try to cover this up, they are going to try to say 'he deserved it because his words are very strong'. [...]
 We have the freedom to express ourselves in this country.
 Why is it that those on the left can express themselves without danger, but when we want to express ourselves if there is danger?".